 Try asking for directions to this haunting, yet hugely historical place.
 Most Bajans don’t know it exists, let alone where it is.
 (You’re in luck – you can learn more about it and find directions here).

 Barbados was crucial in the development of slavery across the Americas.
 Its geographical position made it the first Caribbean landfall for slave ships from Africa.

 And the Barbaodos plantocracy developed a very successful model for the sugar industry, one which was based on slavery and subsequently exported elsewhere.

 The Africans buried at Newton Plantation were a spiritual people.
 Alex Haley, in the novel and television series Roots, made the point.
 Kunta Kinte refuses to forget his African past.
 The mantra is repeated through the generations.
 You must always honour your ancestors.

 So, there’s no monument to slavery in Barbados.
-Yet Admiral Lord Horatio Nelson has pride of place in Bridgetown.
+Yet Admiral Lord Horatio Nelson, a man who defended slavery when others were calling for its abolition, had, until recently, pride of place in Bridgetown.

 As far as I know, there is no monument to Winston Churchill, that other hero of the British Empire, and why would there be?
 After all Barbados is now an independent country with both eyes scanning the future.

 But Barbados could do well to remember Churchill’s words.
 A nation that forgets its past, has no future.